jvp18/etch-a-sketch/README.md

 Etch a Sketch Project

 In this project, I applied the EvenListener and Event Handler methods.
-I Initially had too look up Etch a Sketch since I had no idea what this was about before.
+I Initially had too look up Etch a Sketch since I had no idea what this was about.
 After grasping the concept, I was able to plan the components out for the project and started coding.

 This project has a pretty straightforward UI.
 I may edit it in the future to make it more presentable.
 For now, it contains a title, a button and a grid that will pop up once an input is given by the user after clicking the button.